Topics Map > Hybrid Instruction

-Campus defines hybrid instruction as courses that involve a mix of in-person and online instructional meetings between instructors and students.
+Campus defines hybrid instruction as courses involving in-person and online instructional meetings between instructors and students.
 The range of what is included is broad and flexible by design.
-This site helps UW-Madison instructors blend online and in-person instruction into successful and engaging hybrid courses.
+This site helps UW-Madison instructors blend online and in-person instruction into successful, engaging hybrid courses.
 The resources below are organized around the four phases of course creation: design, develop, deliver, and evaluate.

 Hybrid Instruction Subtopics

 The key to a successful hybrid course is planning and good design.
 Find resources that walk you through the backward design process that aligns activities and assessments with desired course outcomes.

 Once you have designed your course, you need to develop the content and interactions for students.
 Find resources and technologies to help with your course development process.